zivid/zivid-halcon-samples/README.md

 4. Launch HALCON.

 5. Open and run one of the samples.
+Check out [how to run a HALCON sample](https://zivid.atlassian.net/wiki/spaces/ZividKB/pages/427841/How+to+run+a+HALCON+sample).

 ## Support
 If you need assistance with using Zivid cameras, visit our Knowledge Base at [https://help.zivid.com/](https://help.zivid.com/) or contact us at [customersuccess@zivid.com](mailto:customersuccess@zivid.com).